 The Australian Auto Glass Association

 As unusual this is my own opinion based on open information obtained online.
-It’s in depth but I make no apology, I’m not one for brief posts for those with short attention spans.
-Whist I’m at it, anyone with herd mentality may want click the back button as well.
-I try to encourage critical thinking in my writing so those who like to follow may be disappointed.
+It’s in depth, however I make no apology, this one is has too much information for a summery post.
+Whist I’m at it, anyone with hive mentality may want click the back button too.
+I try to encourage critical thinking in my writing so those who like to “follow” may be disappointed.
 Right, that leaves you, so buckle up let’s get into it.

 The Australian Auto Glass Association (AGA).
 What is it?
 What does it do?
 Who does it represent?
 Is it necessary?

-I published a Blog about the AGA in 2015 not long after the AGA was formed, I was curious about it’s values as at the time I had never heard of it.
+I published a Blog about the AGA in 2015 not long after the AGA was formed, at that time I was curious about it’s values as I had never heard of it.
 Six years have passed so iv decided to take another look to see if there has been any progress.